Salmonllama/Gourd/README.md

 - When creating commands, the first alias always becomes the command name
 - If a command is used without aliases supplied, Gourd will provide an empty slice
+- If a user is an administrator, it is only accounted for when using a PermissionInhibitor.

 #### TODO:

-- Permissions system:
-    - Role-based restriction
-    - Bot-owner restriction
-    - PermissionsBit restriction
-    - Specifically-assigned restrictions
-        - Adding a custom permission keyword to a user
-        - Restricting commands to custom permission keywords
+- Proper Error Handling!!!! (critical priority)
+- Finishing KeywordInhibition (low priority?)
-- Built-in SQLite database
+- Built-in SQLite database (very high priority)
-- Guild-based prefixes
+- Guild-based prefixes (very high priority)
-- User/Guild blacklists
+- User/Guild blacklists (I-don't-even-know-if-this-is-needed priority)
 - Option to include built-in modules.
 Would include:
-    - Help command
+    - Help command (meh)
-    - Prefix management
+    - Prefix management (high)
-    - blacklist management
+    - blacklist management (see blacklist priority)